thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 👀

 [18-Aug-21 12:56 PM] TenderstDM
-At breakfast Urwin comes over to you and puts a small envelope on your table, “Almost forgot in all the chaos this morning, Jacob came by with this.
+At breakfast Urwin comes over to you and puts a small envelope on your table, “Almost forgot in all the chaos this morning, [[Jakob]] came by with this.
 I hope it's good news."

 The letter reads: